ManmithaPatya/Manmitha-Patya-Portfolio/README.md

 In the first phase of the project, I will elaborate of the topic I have chosen, I will share mindmaps and an outline of my project.
 In addition to this, I will also share initial sketches, the data sources and the method and medium for my project.

 ### [Part 2: Final Project Wireframes / Storyboards and User Research](FinalProject2.md)
 In the second phase of the project, I will use the sketches developed in phase 1 to further develop my story outline and relevant components visually through the use of wireframing / storyboards.
+I will also conduct user research to form conclusions on what needs to be changes to make the final phase more effective.

 ### [Part 3](FinalProject3.md)